MrAbhishekShrestha/tictactoe/README.md

 4 5 6 <br>
 7 8 9 <br>

 After the game is over, press r to restart  <br>
+Press any other key to exit.